 Before we get to the poutine, let’s talk about dogs and burgers.
-I don’t like anything dragged through the salad, much less my dogs.
+I’m not too fond of anything dragged through the salad, much less my dogs.

 Still, Chicagoans do, and this appeared to be an exceptional representation of a Chicago Dog.
 It did not have a poppyseed bun, but hey, you can’t get everything in life.

 The Michigan Dog was passable with its spaghetti meat sauce, which resembles a sludgy chili.
-I did add some yellow mustard to brighten up the taste a bit.
+However, I did add some yellow mustard to brighten up the taste a bit.

 I enjoyed the double cheeseburger.
-There is something old school about how it looks and eating in this outdoor setting adds to it—excellent job on that one Dairy Belle.
+There is something old school about how it looks and eating in this outdoor setting adds to it—excellent job on that one, Dairy Belle.

-And the dish of the hour, hailing from North of the United States is…POUTINEEEEE!!!
+And the dish of the hour, hailing from North of the United States, is POUTINEEEEE!!!

 Poutine is a Canadian dish with three components: fries, cheese curds, and brown gravy.
 You can mostly find poutine in the Northern United States, and there’s the U.S. version called Disco Fries with mozzarella replacing the cheese curds.